pliyo/serialize-to-xml-servicebus-message/README.md

 # serialize-to-xml-servicebus-message
-Example of how to Serialise to XML, for example when using a Service Bus Message
+Example of how to Serialise to XML in .net core, and apply that content to a Service Bus Message